johndk/berkeley-ml-capstone/README.md

 A significant delay is defined as a departure or arrival delay of 15 minutes or more.
 The project also explores which flight, airport, and weather conditions are most closely associated with delays.

+The project combines three main data sources:

+- Bureau of Transportation Statistics (BTS) [flight schedules and performance data](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr)
+- Aviation System Performance Metrics (ASPM) [airport traffic and congestion data](https://www.aspm.faa.gov/apm/sys/main.asp)
+- National Oceanic and Atmospheric Administration (NOAA) [weather observations](https://www.ncei.noaa.gov/data/local-climatological-data/access/)

 The JFK analysis is organized into two model categories.

 ### Predict departure delay

-This is the primary goal of the capstone project.

 1. **Model 1A:** For a flight departing from JFK, predict before pushback whether the flight departs at least 15 minutes late.

 ### Predict arrival delay

-These are secondary goals of the capstone project that will be explored ~~if time allows~~.
 Arrival-delay modeling has substantially larger and more complex data requirements.

 1. **Model 2A:** For a flight arriving at JFK, predict before pushback at the flight origin whether it arrives at least 15 minutes late.
 2. **Model 2B:** For a flight arriving at JFK, predict immediately after pushback at the flight origin whether it arrives at least 15 minutes late, using the actual departure delay.